 8) Smiley Thought Cards

 Ok this is not a book but it’s on my book shelf and some of my clients use the brilliantly versatile Smiley Thought Cards for reading practice at bedtime.
 How cool is that for internalising all those happy thoughts and improving your vocabulary.
-There are 28 Ways to Instantly Create a Happy Vibe in Your Home using this little box of magic and you can pick up your own box from my online shop.
+There are Lots of Ways to Instantly Create a Happy Vibe in Your Home using this little box of magic and you can pick up your own box from my online shop.
 You might also want to whizz over to You Tube Channel and watch me using the cards to help children find their confidence and develop a growth mindset.

 9) Rediscover the Magic of Parenting in a Busy World

 ‘Rediscover the Magic of Parenting in a Busy World’ would be perfect to carve out a new routine during the summer break.
 This is a practical step-by-step guide which will get your family back on track.